firstuserhere/outofcontextnotes/_readings/originalpaper.md

 ### Dataset

 - QA Dataset
-    - Start with a dataset of facts about _named entities_
+    - Start with a dataset (Cross Verified DataBase, or _CVDB_, of famous people) of facts about _named entities_.
+        - Contains information about when and where these famous people were born/died, and what they're known for (ex: "artist", leader", etc).
     - Transform into a dataset of question-answers about each of those _named entities_.
+        - This looks like:
+            - Q: When was Mahatama Gandhi born?
+            - A: October 2, 1869

+    - Each famous person/entity gets 6 questions.
+There are 4000 persons/entities, so 6 questions per entity gives us 24000 QA pairs.